evalEmpire/y2038/README.txt

 Not all systems have localtime_r() or gmtime_r().
 This code is easily adaptable to use the non-reentrant versions.

-timegm() is a non-standard function.
-Future versions will ship with its own copy.

 This code assumes that long longs are 64 bit integers which is technically in violation of the C standard.
-This can be changed in localtime64.h by changing the Time64_T typedef.
+This can be changed in localtime64.h by changing the Time64_T and Int64 typedefs.